 And so I arrived in Kathmandu with great hopes, yet, didn’t find out until I was there that it was not possible to access Tibet from Nepal, unless you already had a Chinese Visa – and that year you could not get a Chinese Visa in Kathmandu.
 Instead, you had to get one in Hong Kong or Delhi, or elsewhere.
 Because of this most people were traveling overland from Chengdu, China to Lhasa, or traveling the long journey from Golmud, in the far north of Tibet, to Lhasa rather than from Kathmandu.

-Regardless of not getting to Tibet, I had an incredible trip, and trekked for 2 months – in Langtang area, as well as spending a month doing the Annapurna circuit.
-I remember climbing the Thronla Pass on the north side of Annapurna and dropping into the Kali Gandaki basin.
+Regardless of not getting to Tibet, I had an incredible trip, and trekked for 2 months – in Langtang area, as well as spending a month doing the Annapurna circuit (photos above).
+I remember climbing the Thronla Pass on the north side of Annapurna and dropping into the Kali Gandaki basin (photo below).
 There was a sign saying “Restricted”.
 I knew if I travelled up this valley it would take me to the Mustang region and then Tibet, yet what you see below was the closest I got to Tibet on this trip…

 When I got back to Banff I immediately set to saving money so I could go back to the Himalayas and find a way to get into Tibet.
 I worked a winter season with Canadian Mountain Holidays at a heli-skiing lodge in the Bugaboos and another summer with Parks Canada, and then I was ready.